Dopapod

-Dopapod is an American rock band from Boston, Massachusetts.
-The current lineup includes keyboardist/vocalist Eli Winderman, guitarist/vocalist Rob Compa, bassist Chuck Jones, drummer Neal “Fro” Evans, and former lighting director Luke Stratton.
+Dopapod was an American rock band from Boston, Massachusetts.
 Although classified as a jam band, Dopapod incorporates bits of funk, heavy metal, jazz fusion, progressive rock, and country.
-They have self-released five studio albums, and spend most of their time touring.
+They have self-released seven studio albums, and spent most of their time touring.

 History

-Early Years
+Early years

 Dopapod was formed at Boston's Berklee College of Music in 2008, as a duo with Eli Winderman and drummer Michelangelo Carubba.
 They performed in this format around New England for a year or so before adding fellow Berklee student, Rob Compa on guitar.
 After a year as a trio, they added Chuck Jones on bass—who at the time had another band and with Winderman called The Actual Proof—and Neal Evans on percussion.
 In 2010, Carubba became the full-time drummer for Turkuaz and Evans took over drums for Dopapod.
 The band split with Evans in 2013, and he was replaced by Scotty Zwang until Evans returned in 2016.